 Guidance for mitigating speculative execution side-channel vulnerabilities in Azure

 Microsoft has deployed mitigations across all our cloud services.
 The infrastructure that runs Azure and isolates customer workloads from each other is protected.
-This means that other customers running on Azure cannot attack your application using these vulnerabilities.
+This means that a potential attacker using the same infrastructure can’t attack your application using these vulnerabilities.

-While an OS update is not required to isolate your applications running on Azure from other customers running on Azure, it is always a best practice to keep your OS versions up-to-date.
+While an OS update is not required to isolate your applications running on Azure from other Azure customers, it is always a best practice to keep your software up-to-date.
 The latest Security Rollups for Windows contain mitigations for several speculative execution side channel vulnerabilities.
 Similarly, Linux distributions have released multiple updates to address these vulnerabilities.
 Here are our recommended actions to update your operating system:

 |Azure Cloud Services||Enable auto update or ensure you are running the newest Guest OS.|

 |Azure Linux Virtual Machines||Install updates from your operating system provider.
 For more information, see Linux later in this document.|

 |Azure Windows Virtual Machines||Install the latest security rollup.|